olufemith/ML-Projects/README.md

 # ML-Projects
-An archive of machine learning projects performed
+An archive of machine learning projects I have performed, using different ML algorithms as appropraite for each business case.